xiaofeiwu/PyLitho/README.md

 # PyLitho
-A Python module for image simulation
+A Python module for image simulation mainly for lithographic applications.